 The UAE has been at the centre of innovation and technology and is now using technology in the power sector.
-This is evident from several collaborations and memoranda of understanding signed by the federal government and the government of Dubai with innovation companies dealing in technologies such as the internet of things, artificial intelligence and blockchain applications in the power sector for smart energy management.
+This is evident from several collaborations and memoranda of understanding signed by the federal government and the government of Dubai with innovation companies dealing in technologies such as the IoT, artificial intelligence (AI) and blockchain applications in the power sector for smart energy management.

 Conclusions and outlook